AudreyFrancisco/SingleLadderQualification/EOStransfer/README.md

 >     Installation Done !

   In order to verify that the setup is good, you can test manually the syncronization:..

 >     [fap@localhost src]$./EOStransfer.sh

+  Note : two log files are produced:
+      1) the '/tmp/lastEOSCronExecution.log', it contains all the messages related to the last synchronization event.
+      2) the '/tmp/EOStransfer.log' that contains the list of all the executed syncronizations done.